yonz2/containerlab/containers/wireguard/README.md

 ## Deployment Process

-The deployment involves four main steps, moving the image from an internet-connected machine to the isolated SONiC VM.
+The deployment involves several steps, moving the image from an internet-connected machine to the isolated SONiC VM.

 ### 1. Pull the Image